rapidsai/docs/README.md

-# NVIDIA RAPIDS Documentation
+# NVIDIA CUDA-X libraries for Data Science Documentation

-This repository contains the source for the
+This repository contains the source for the [NVIDIA CUDA-X libraries for data science documentation site](https://docs.nvidia.ai/datascience).
-[NVIDIA RAPIDS documentation site](https://docs.nvidia.com/datascience/).
 The site is built with Sphinx and the NVIDIA Sphinx theme.

 ## Build the site